TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

 ## Objectives

 We aim at providing a single implementation of the BAM preprocessing pipeline that can be used across different situations.
 For this purpose there are some required steps and some optional steps.
 This is implemented as a Nextflow pipeline to simplify parallelization of execution in the cluster.
-The default configuration uses reference genome hg19, if another reference is needed the adequate resources must be provided.
-The reference genome resources  for hg19 were downloaded from https://software.broadinstitute.org/gatk/download/bundle

-The input is a tab-separated values file where each line corresponds to one input BAM.
-The output is another tab-separated values file with the absolute paths of the preprocessed and indexed BAMs.
+The input can be either a tab-separated values file (`--input_files`) where each line corresponds to one input BAM or a single BAM (`--input_bam` and `--input_name`).

 ## Implementation